reactive-tech/kubegres/README.md

+**Interesting links**
-A webinar about Kubegres took place on 25 May 2021 hosted by PostgresConf.
-[View the recorded video.](https://postgresconf.org/conferences/2021_Postgres_Conference_Webinars/program/proposals/creating-a-resilient-postgresql-cluster-with-kubegres)
+* A webinar about Kubegres was hosted by PostgresConf on 25 May 2021.
+[Watch the recorded video here.](https://postgresconf.org/conferences/2021_Postgres_Conference_Webinars/program/proposals/creating-a-resilient-postgresql-cluster-with-kubegres)
+* The [availability of Kubegres](https://www.postgresql.org/about/news/kubegres-is-available-as-open-source-2197/) was published on PostgreSql's official website
+* Google's Kubernetes Podcast announced the [availability of Kubegres](https://kubernetespodcast.com/episode/146-kubernetes-1.21/).

+**What is Kubegres?**

-[Kubegres](https://www.kubegres.io/) is a Kubernetes operator allowing to deploy a cluster of PostgreSql pods with data replication enabled out-of-the box.
+[Kubegres](https://www.kubegres.io/) is a Kubernetes operator allowing to deploy a cluster of PostgreSql pods with data replication and failover enabled out-of-the box.
 It brings simplicity when using PostgreSql considering how complex managing stateful-set's life-cycle and data replication could be with Kubernetes.

 **Features**